volkamerlab/opencadd/docs-jb/source/learn/databases/index.md

 A typical first step in a CADD pipeline is therefore finding and gathering all the data required for the specific project at hand.
-Fortunately, many freely accessible online repositories exist, dedicated to collect, organize and supply these data.
+Fortunately, many open-access online repositories exist, dedicated to collect, organize and supply these data.
 They all provide useful user interfaces accessible through a website, for researchers to perform detailed queries on the database, to find and download their needed data.
 This is a relatively straightforward task when only some specific data from a certain database is required, but becomes cumbersome